 Chili Lime Roasted Cauliflower

-Roasted cauliflower is a quick and easy dish to make.
+This spicy roasted cauliflower is a quick and easy dish to make.
 When roasted, cauliflower tastes nutty and slightly sweet.
 In this spicy roasted cauliflower recipe, we toss cauliflower florets with a generous amount of ancho chili powder, smoked paprika, onion powder, garlic powder, salt, and cayenne pepper for some spice.
 For a spicy dish, add the full amount of cayenne, for milder palates, half the amount called for in the recipe.

 You Will Need